top of page

 • Does the camp provide linens?

 Yes!
 Bed linens, a pillow, one towel, and one washcloth are provided.
-If you plan to swim, use the zip line, paddleboards, etc. then you should bring an extra towel or two (one for bathing, one for activities).
+If you plan to swim, use the zip line, paddleboards, etc. plan to bring an extra towel or two (one for bathing, one for activities).
 The heating / cooling system is centrally controlled.
-Some people find the rooms to be cool, so if you tend to like a lot of blankets or get easily cold at night, bring a blanket with you.
+Some people find the rooms to be cool at night, so consider bringing an extra blanket with you.

 • I have dietary restrictions.
 What is the food sitaution?

 Vegetarian?
 Vegan?
 Gluten free?
 Dairy free?
-Even pineapple or broccoli free?
-The Washington Family Ranch kitchen crew is absolutely fantastic at accommodating dietary restrictions.
-When you register, there is a place to identify these.
-If you fill out this section, we will forward this information to the camp and the supervising chef will make sure your needs are met.
-On occasion the camp is not able to meet strict dietary needs; if this is the case, the camp will reach out to you.
+The Washington Family Ranch kitchen crew does an incredible job accommodating dietary restrictions.
+Please list any dietary restrictions during the registration process to ensure your needs are met.
+On occasion, the camp is not able to meet strict dietary needs; if this is the case, the camp will reach out to you.

 • I need to bring my own food because of strict dietary needs.
 Is there a refrigerator I can access?